silviamaggi/smd-com/_posts/2016-09-01-anticipation-of-sea.md

 image-caption: true
 featimage-caption-desc: 'The Nothern sea from a window'
 ---
-<p class="lead">A short holiday in Cromer, and the excitement of getting to the sea, reminded me of my childhood summer holidays.</p>

 As a kid, the biggest event of the year was waking up incredibly early to reach the southern regions of Italy for almost a month-long holiday.

 I would spend hours in the backseat of the car, with a stereo, cassettes, a few books and a pillow.
 I used to wake up at dawn, turn my head left, and see the first sunlight of the day refracting on [Lake Lesina](https://en.wikipedia.org/wiki/Lake_Lesina){:title="Read about Lake Lesina on Wikipedia"}.
 Further ahead, a small stripe of land and then, barely visible, the sea.